-This section is devoted to stabilizing the reduced order models by means of closure terms in the spirit of least squares methods presented in Section 2.
-To be more precise the idea is to use the variational multiscale method (VMS, see [12, 9]) in order to take into account in the ROM the fine scales that are not calculated by standard POD-Galerkin ROMs.
-The VMS method is an improvement of the standard Streamline Upwind Petrov-Galerkin (SUPG).
+This section is devoted to stabilizing the reduced-order models by means of closure terms in the spirit of least-squares methods presented in Section 2.
+To be more precise the idea is to use the variational multiscale method (VMS, see [9, 12]) in order to take into account in the

+ROM the fine scales that are not calculated by standard POD-Galerkin ROMs.
+The VMS method is an improvement of the standard streamline upwind Petrov-Galerkin (SUPG).
 It is based on approximating the fine scales using the residuals of the Navier-Stokes operator computed with the truncated POD flow fields.
-In order to computed the Navier-Stokes residuals the pressure field is needed.
-We then use the pressure extended model introduced in Ref.
-[9]:
+In order to compute the Navier-Stokes residuals the pressure field is needed.
+We then use the pressure extended model introduced in Reference [9]